juulio/juulio.github.io/README.md

 # Project History

+* December 2021 - Creating new scenes using js modules
 * November 2021 - Launched the GLSL Volcanic Eruption
 * February 2021 - Added webpack to bundle JS + Threejs
 * October 2019 - Unsuccesfully tried to do a THREE.js daily sketch